Overcoming the Challenge of Unstructured Information

 According to AIIM research, 75% of the organizations we surveyed view digital transformation as “important” or “very important” to their organization.
 Survey respondents point to techniques like advanced data capture, machine learning, and process automation to provide the powerful potential to reengineer and improve core business processes.

-The trouble, however, is that that the majority of information capture and content management solutions on the market have been built to work with highly-structured and pre-determined information and workflows.
+The trouble, however, is that the majority of information capture and content management solutions on the market have been built to work with highly-structured and pre-determined information and workflows.
 Feedback from our AIIM community of practitioners tells us that working with unstructured information is one of the biggest barriers to digital transformation.

 Structured and Unstructured Information